What is SpoonfulOne? What does it do? What are the pros and cons of using it? Here's what families need to know about

-- SpoonfulOne Mix-Ins doesn't follow the dosing levels found in the landmark studies (LEAP, EAT, PETIT)
+- SpoonfulOne Mix-Ins doesn't follow the dosing levels found in the landmark studies (LEAP, EAT, and PETIT)

-- SpoonfulOne introduces multiple allergy-causing foods all at once, so it doesn't follow AAP guidelines which recommend introducing only one new food at a time
+- SpoonfulOne introduces multiple potentially allergy-causing foods all at once, which does not follow established physician practice which recommends introducing only one new food at a time

 What is SpoonfulOne?

 SpoonfulOne makes a system of mix-in products meant to introduce allergens early in babies, by introducing them to common allergenic foods early and often.